 Vitiligo is an acquired pigmentary disorder characterized by depigmentation of the skin and hair.
 The underlying mechanism of how the functional melanocytes disappear from the involved skin is still under investigation.
-However, findings suggest that regardless of the pathogenetic mechanism involved, keratinocytes, fibroblasts, melanoblasts, and melanocytes may be involved in both the depigmentation and also the repigmentation processes of vitiligo.66,85-89 Therefore, stimulation of these epidermal and dermal cells may be a possible treatment option.
-Owing to the obscure pathogenesis of the disease, treatment of vitiligo has generally been unsatisfactory.
-Current existing therapies that induce varying degrees of repigmentation in patients with vitiligo are topical corticosteroids, phototherapy, and photochemotherapy (PUVA).89 In 1982, a group of investigators found that lowenergy laser irradiation had effects on defective biosynthesis of catecholamine in certain dermatologic conditions, including scleroderma and vitiligo.^{90,91} Later, one of the investigators from the same group reported that after 6-8 months of treating 18 vitiligo patients with low-energy HeNe laser (632 nm, 25 mW/cm2) therapy, marked repigmentation was observed in 64% of the patients, and some follicular repigmentation was observed in the remaining 34%.91 Since then, LLLT has been suggested as an alternative effective treatment option for patients with vitiligo.66,88,89
+However, findings suggest that regardless of the pathogenetic mechanism involved, keratinocytes, fibroblasts, melanoblasts and melanocytes may all be involved in both the depigmentation and also the repigmentation processes of vitiligo.^{66,85-89} Therefore, stimulation of these epidermal and dermal cells may be a possible treatment option.
+Due to the obscure pathogenesis of the disease, treatment of vitiligo has generally been unsatisfactory.
+Current existing therapies that induce varying degrees of repigmentation in patients with vitiligo are topical corticosteroids, phototherapy, and photochemotherapy (PUVA).89 In 1982, a group of investigators found that low energy laser irradiation had effects on defective biosynthesis of catecholamine in certain dermatological conditions including scleroderma and vitiligo.^{90,91} Later on, one of the investigators from the same group reported that after 6-8 months of treating 18 vitiglio patients with lowenergy HeNe laser (632 nm, 25 mW/cm2) therapy, marked repigmentation was observed in 64% of the patients and some follicular repigmentation was observed in the remaining 34%.91 Since then, LLLT has been suggested as an alternative effective treatment option for patients with vitiligo.66,88,89